Jumbo Loans: Everything You Need to Know

 What Is a Jumbo Loan?

 Jumbo loans are available in both fixed-rate and adjustable-rate mortgage (ARM) options.
-They can also be available in a variety of terms, such as 15 years or 30 years.
+They can also be available in various terms, such as 15 years or 30 years.

 • You can finance a more expensive home: If you’re in the market for a high-end home, a jumbo loan may be your only option.
 Conventional loans have strict guidelines on the maximum price of a home they’ll finance, so if you’re looking at properties that are above that price point, a jumbo loan may be your best bet.